-Fort Smith directors look to update Water Utilities fee schedule; developers concerned about large rate increase
+Fort Smith Directors look to update Water Utilities fee schedule; developers concerned about large rate increase

 In a memo to City Administrator Carl Geffken, McAvoy said the Utilities Department looked at fees in other cities when creating its proposal.
 He said some of the proposed fees would require updates to ordinances, which would require approval by the directors.

-The proposed fee schedule and rate changes are attached to the meeting's agenda and can be accessed on the city's website at fortsmithar.gov.

-"If you don't want to do anything, you don't have to," McAvoy told directors at a study session Thursday.
-"If you want to pick this one and say yes and pick this one and say no, that is at your leisure, and that's how we'll proceed."
+"If you don't want to do anything, you don't have to," McAvoy told the directors at a study session Thursday.
+"If you want to pick this one and say yes and pick this one and say no, that is at your leisure and that's how we'll proceed. "

-At-Large Director Kevin Settle asked that the fee proposal be put into smaller parts to be brought to the board at future sessions in the coming months.
+At-Large City Director Kevin Settle asked that the fee proposal be put into smaller parts to be brought to the board at sessions in the coming months.

 "Trying to look at this big, massive piece with all these fees is confusing to me," he said.
 "If it's confusing to me, it's going to be confusing to everybody in the public.
 So let's do it one small bite at a time.